baronsmv/linux-rt-upscaler/docs/contributing/localization.md

 ### Consistency

 - Check existing translations for similar strings and use the same terminology.
-- Try to keep text concise, but don't omit information.
+- Try to keep text concise.
 - If you are unsure, you can leave the translation empty or add a comment in Weblate.

 !!! tip "Use the context"